COVID-19 testing for people who don't have symptoms

 You can help to control the virus by:

 - Self-isolate immediately and get tested if you think you may have the virus.

 - Rapid lateral flow testing is available for free to anybody.
 Around 1 in 3 people with the virus have no symptoms.

 - If your lateral flow test is positive, you should self-isolate and book a PCR test within 48 hours.

 - If you test positive for coronavirus, share details of people who’ve been in close contact when the NHS Test and Trace service get in touch with you.

 - Practice social distancing where possible.

 - Wear a face mask in shops or enclosed public spaces.

 - Wash your hands regularly.

-- Keep up to date with the national restrictions for England.
+- Keep up to date with the latest government guidance for England.